pebbe/dictzip/README.md

-A Go random access reader for files in the dictzip format.
+A Go reader and writer for files in the random access `dictzip` format.

 ## Docs